 By Boyer (Benjamin Cummings) Recommended

-To acquire facility with laboratory equipment used in modern experimental biochemistry.
+Demonstrate facility with laboratory equipment and techniques used in modern experimental biochemistry.

 NOTE: The intention of this master course syllabus is to provide an outline of the contents of this course, as specified by